shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Wryonin and Mudrich ran back to get Ersie.

 Meanwhile, Ersie walked along the path, breathing rapidly, trying to catch her breath.
 She ran a hand through her belly fur.
 The scar tissue still had the same bumpy texture.
 She looked at her hand.
 It was clean, save for the bit of dust.
-But there was no blood on it.
+There was no blood on it.
 Ersie breathed a sigh of relief.

 Wryonin and Mudrich came back for Ersie.